rifaprasetya01/temperature-converter/README.md

 Now i had created the simple app for convert temperature like Celsius to another temperatures.
 I'm get the inspiration from youtube video then i develop with my idea

-## I want this
+## I want this project🧸

-Step by step to play:
+Step by step:

 1. Clone this repository into your personal computer
 2. Open directory